 During the initial growth period I borrowed as much as my cashflow and my assets would sensibly allow and continually reviewed my portfolio looking for opportunities to refinance and release extra cash.
 That meant that my cashflow was always very close to zero.
 By the time I factored in arrangement fees charged by lenders, which were added to mortgage balances, I was operating in a paper loss situation.
 Whenever property values and rents increased I would refinance to release more cash for investment and to build a liquidity fund.
 Over time I was able to borrow substantially more than I had paid for the properties based on this refinancing strategy.
 Each time I did this lenders fees were added to mortgage balances.
 In 2003 alone I raised an additional £1 million using this strategy.
 All funds were used for reinvestment and to increase my liquidity reserve and were not withdrawn from the business for personal expenditure.
 As my property portfolio grew, so did my wealth but my cashflow remained neutral and fees added to the mortgage built up to significant paper losses.
 Therefore, I had an ever growing bank balance, an ever growing property portfolio and paper losses, hence no tax – happy days!
 These losses accumulated but there were a few problems I had to deal with to make my strategy future proof:-

 1) It is only possible offset these losses against future rental profits, I could not use them to offset profits from other business activities.
 Fortunately though, rental losses can be rolled forward indefinitely.
-Now that I am retired I am making substantial rental profits but these are not being taxed at the moment as I’m offsetting them against accumulated losses.
+By the time I retired from my other business I was making substantial rental profits but were not being taxed until I had used up all accumulated losses.

 My buy to let property investment strategy is documented and constantly updated in the Advice section of this website.
 To get back to the main menu >>>